skipprd/gbif-bird-dataset/README.md

 ### Converting the data

 The data is in a large CSV format.
-We'll convert to json records and pipe to Skippr.
+We'll convert to json records and pipe to Skippr via a little python script courtesy of ChatGPT.

-Skippr will discover the schema, partition the data accoding to our config and convert to Parquet.
+Skippr will discover the schema, partition the data according to our config and convert to Parquet on our local machine.

 See [Skippr Docs](https://docs.skippr.io) for more info.
+You'll find documentation on how to sync these files to AWS S3 and Athena, and the schemas propagated to Glue Data Catalog.

 Run the following command to convert the data to partitioned Parquet files:

 NOTES:
 - I've extracted the zip file to `~/Downloads/2021-eBird-dwca-1.0/eod_2021.csv` on my machine.
-- You'll need to replace `INSERT_API_TOCKEN_HERE` with your Skippr Metadata API token.
+- You'll need to replace `INSERT_API_TOKEN_HERE` with your Skippr Metadata API token.

 ```bash
 python3 parse_to_json.py ~/Downloads/2021-eBird-dwca-1.0/eod_2021.csv | docker run -i \